iryna-mirkevych/portfolio/README.md

 I do have a tester’s mindset and desire to find and fix bugs, as well as to make improvements.
 My previous experience makes me feel like I can be a good software tester because I practice things as follow:
 - business- and result-oriented approach
-- finding balance among business interest, speed, quality, and actual ability to reach some goals
+- finding balance among business interest, speed, quality, and actual ability to reach certain goals
-- constant switching between levels (attention to detail keeping in mind the whole system and ultimate aims)
+- constant switching between levels (attention to detail while keeping in mind the whole system and ultimate aims)

 [LinkedIn profile](https://www.linkedin.com/in/iryna-mirkevych-279ab220/)